A simple technique and helpful hints for the best crunchy snackโthat happens to be fiber- and protein-rich, economical, and easy!

-I figured it was time to update this recipe for several reasons.
-First, this occurrence gave me the thought to take the drying to another level.
-I now put the well-drained beans on a tea towel or a couple layers of paper towels and allow them to sit on the counter for a couple of hours to thoroughly dry.
-You can also put them in the fridge.
-In one case, I never got around to roasting the garbanzos, so I wrapped them up and refrigerated.
-I ended up forgetting all about them, baking them two days later, and they were perfectly crunchy and delicious.
+I figured it was time to update this recipe for several reasons.ย First, this occurrence gave me the thought to take the drying to another level.
+I now put the well-drained beans on a tea towel or a couple layers of paper towels and allow them to sit on the counter for a few hours to thoroughly dry.
+You can also put them in the fridge and roast later.ย

-Another change I have made is the oven temperature.
-I now start roasting at 400 degrees F and then reduce the temperature to 350.
-This way, the beans get the initial benefit of the high heat and then continue to cook and crisp up at a lower heat where they are far less likely to over-brown or burn.
 On occasion, I have removed the tray from the oven and realized, once the beans cooled, that some were not fully crisp.
-The simple solution is to put them back in the 350 degree oven for another 10 minutes or so.
-(This technique reminds me of my grandmother’s favorite way of “freshening” stale pretzels or crackers.
-A little heat dries them out and restores crunch.
-This can also be helpful if you live where it is humid and the garbanzos lose their crunch after sitting on the counter for a few days…if they actually last that long! )
+The simple solution is to put them back in the 350-degree oven for another 10 minutes or so.ย (This technique ย reminds me of my grandmother’s favorite way of “freshening” stale pretzels or crackers.
+A little heat dries them out and restores crunch.ย This can also be helpful if you live where it is humid and the garbanzos lose their crunch after sitting on the counter for a few days…if they actually last that long!)

-Lastly, because I love to experiment in the kitchen, I started to think that, if garbanzo beans taste so satisfying once roasted, why not other beans?
-Following the recipe are some photos with a few details about some of the other beans I have roasted.
-It actually started with a can of black eyed peas that had been in my pantry for quite a while.
+Below are some photos and a few details about some of the other beans I’ve roasted.ย I started with a can of black eyed peas that had been in my pantry for quite a while.
 When they turned out crunchy and satisfying, albeit a little small, I decided that big butter beans could be the ticket.
-By the looks of them on the pan, I initially thought they were a big failure.
-But the looks belied the taste, and my son who does not like beans was the biggest fan!
-Now, I am buying more beans than ever!
+Given the appearance of the roasted butter beans on the baking sheet, I initially thought they were a big failure.
+Their looks, however, belied their taste, and my son who does not like beans was the biggest fan!
+Suddenly, I am buying more beans than ever!

 Roasted Garbanzos